Loading...

 While Minneapolis has plenty of lakes in the city, the way that Chicago is situated on Lake Michigan, a body of water so large that you could easily be convinced it is the ocean, makes the city all the more impressive.

-Here are some of the highlights from my quick stop in chi town
+Here are some of my Chicago highlights from over the years.

 Navy Pier